How To Avoid The Most Common Stock Option Mistakes (Part 1)

 Part 2 will cover the impact that major life events, market timing, and taxes can have on option gains.

-Beth V. Walker, CRPC, RFC, was a Wealth Coach with Private Advisory Group/Sagemark Consulting in Las Vegas, Nevada, at the time of writing.
+Beth V. Walker, CRPC, RFC, is a financial advisor with Wealth Consulting Group in Las Vegas, Nevada, and the founder of the Center for College Solutions.
+She is the author of two books, An Employee's Guide to Stock Options (McGraw-Hill) and Never Pay Retail for College (Prussian Press).
 This article was published solely for its content and quality.
 Neither the author nor her firm compensated us in exchange for its publication.